ccoenen/Pi_Eyes/README.md

 # Pi_Eyes

 Modified version of [Adafruit's Pi_Eyes](https://github.com/adafruit/Pi_Eyes) with the Raspberry Pi specific bits removed for `cyclops.py`, so that it runs on a regular computer.
+It also has changes with regard to resolution and so on.
+This might not be what you want.

 ## Setup